papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Multilevel Adaptive Side-Window Bilateral Upsampling on the GPU
 ===============================================================

-This is my proposal for an Adaptive, Multilevel, Side-Window Bilateral Upsampling filter for motion vectors.
+This document proposes an adaptive, multilevel, side-window bilateral upsampling filter designed for motion vectors.

 .. seealso::